oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     used as a countermeasure.
 In contrast to its original intention, the verifier check fails although the client uses its correct verifier but the code is associated with a challenge that does not match.
-PKCE is a deployed OAuth feature, even though it was originally intended for securing native apps only.
+PKCE is a deployed OAuth feature, although its original intended use was solely focused on securing native apps, not the broader use recommended by this document.
   * **Nonce**: OpenID Connect's existing `nonce` parameter can be used for the same purpose.
 The `nonce` value is one-time use and created by the client.
-The client is supposed to bind it to the user agent session and sends it with the initial request to the OpenId Provider (OP).
+The client is supposed to bind it to the user agent session and sends it with the initial request to the OpenID Provider (OP).
 The OP binds `nonce` to the authorization code and attests this binding in the ID token, which is issued as part of the code exchange at the token endpoint.
 If an attacker injected an authorization code in the authorization response, the